feddelegrand7/mini007/README.md

 # After several interactions, summarise and clear the conversation history
 polar_bear_researcher$clear_and_summarise_messages()
 #> ✔ Conversation history summarised and appended to system prompt.
-#> ℹ Summary: The user inquired whether polar bears are dangerous to humans, and the assistant responded that they...
+#> ℹ Summary: The user asked if polar bears are dangerous to humans, and the assistant responded that they are ind...
 polar_bear_researcher$messages
 #> [[1]]
 #> [[1]]$role
 #> [1] "system"
 #>
 #> [[1]]$content
 #> [1] "You are an expert in polar bears, you task is to collect information about polar bears.
-Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The user inquired whether polar bears are dangerous to humans, and the assistant responded that they can be due to their large size, strength, and predatory behavior."
+Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The user asked if polar bears are dangerous to humans, and the assistant responded that they are indeed dangerous because they are powerful predators that may attack if threatened or hungry."
 ```

 This method summarises all previous conversations into a paragraph and